 In 2020 Damon Mills Fine Antique Guns offered a pistol for sale for $1,750.00 that they describe as an English dueling pistol.
 The 8.5" long barrel is about 60 caliber and is marked "London".
 The lock, which has a sliding lock, has been converted from flint to percussion and is marked "V. Libeau".
 The Damon Mills website describes this as an agent marking, which seems reasonable.
 The Damon Mills website reports the existence of other pistols marked "V. Libeau" on the lock and marked "New Orleans" on the barrel.

-1848: V. Libeau placed a recurring advertisement in the the "Daily Crescent" newspaper offering to sell various firearms and a set of gunsmithing tools.
+1848: V. Libeau placed a recurring advertisement in the the "Daily Crescent" newspaper offering to sell various firearms and a set of gunsmithing tools, and indicating he is located at the Tremont House on St. Charles Street.
 This example is from the May 23, 1848 issue.

 1856-1857: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" puts Valentine Libeau at 215 Cutter Street in Cincinnati, Ohio in 1856 and 1857.
 The 2017 book "Gunsmiths of Bedford County, Pennsylvania" indicates that this address is found in a directory.